Paul Tergat

-Paul Kibii Tergat (born 17 June 1969) is a Kenyan former professional long distance runner.
+Paul Kibii Tergat (born 17 June 1969) is a Kenyan former professional long-distance runner.
 He became the first Kenyan man to set the world record in the marathon in 2003, with a time of 2:04:55, and is regarded as one of the most accomplished long-distance runners of all time.
 Runnerworld called him the "Most comprehensive runner of all time".

-Towards the end of his career he concentrated exclusively on the marathon.
+Towards the end of his career, he concentrated exclusively on the marathon.
 Tergat set several world records and won many titles on the track, in cross country, and on the road.
-He lives and trains in Eldoret.
+He lives and trains in Eldoret, Kenya.

 Early life

 Paul Tergat was born on 17 June 1969 in Riwo, Baringo District, in Kenya's Rift Valley Province.
-He attended Riwo Primary school and later joined Kapkawa Boys High School.
-Unlike many athletes, Tergat realised his talent after graduating high school.
+He attended Riwo Primary School and later joined Kapkawa Boys High School.
+Unlike many athletes, Tergat realised his talent after graduating from high school.